MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgegettargetstream.md

 An [ACXSTREAM] object handle.

 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
-For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns